Abaan9350/telegram-automations/README.md

 1. Create a command or automation script.
 2. Add any required service modules.
-3. Configure API keys if needed.
+3. Configure API keys or credentials if required.
+4. Register the command with the Telegram bot.
-4. Test locally.
+5. Test locally.
-5. Deploy and verify.
+6. Deploy and verify.

 ---